You will receive a summons to present yourself for an interview with a protection officer of the OFPRA.

 The OFPRA decides if France gives you protection : you can be granted the refugee status, or the subsidiary protection, or your application can be rejected.

 -If the OFPRA grants you the refugee status : you can go to the prefecture, where you can get a residence permit valid for 10 years renewable (read more about it in this section).

--If the OFPRA grants you the subsidiary protection: you can go to the prefecture and get a residence permit valid for 1 year renewable.
+-If the OFPRA grants you the subsidiary protection: you can go to the prefecture and get a residence permit valid for 4 years maximum renewable.

 -If the OFPRA rejects your application: you can make an appeal before the National Court for Asylum (CNDA)